sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-develop-s4hc/abap-custom-ui-bas-develop-s4hc.md

   - How to deploy the UI as custom application to your SAP S/4HANA Cloud system
   - This process of custom UI development is the way to go if the UI generated within the SAP S/4HANA Cloud system does not match your needs

-## Intro
+**Additional Info**
-You can get a generated UI for your custom business object and adapt it to your needs within the SAP S/4HANA Cloud system (in-app-extensibility).
-As building UIs in SAP BTP (side-by-side extensibility) offers more possibilities than in-app-extensibility, this tutorial gives you an idea how to build a UI based on a custom business object's OData service in SAP Business Application Studio, test it, and get it into the SAP S/4HANA Cloud system.
+> - This tutorial gives you an idea how to build a UI with all SAPUI5 options in SAP Business Application Studio, test it, and get it into the SAP S/4HANA Cloud system.
+If you only require a generated UI and maybe adapting it with restricted options within the SAP S/4HANA Cloud system (in-app-extensibility) check out [Generate the UI for a Custom Business Object and grant Access](abap-extensibility-cbo-ui-generation) and [Adapt the UI of a Business Object](abap-extensibility-cbo-ui-adaptation)
+> - If you want to create a custom SAP Fiori app with developer extensibility check out [Develop an SAP Fiori App to Trigger Purchase Requisitions API](https://developers.sap.com/group.sap-fiori-app-purchase-req.html)

->Tutorial last updated with SAP S/4HANA Cloud Release 2302
+> - Tutorial last updated with SAP S/4HANA Cloud Release 2302

 ---